tamucc-comp-bio-assignments/fall_2019/README.md

 ---

 ### [Final Exam.
 "Welcome to the Real World"](https://classroom.github.com/a/6VZJSzPA)
-Due 12/12 11:59 pm
+Due 12/12 11:59 pm, Undergrads only

-#### Undergraduates:
-I will issue a Final Exam in much the same way I've issued assignments.
-It will be due Wed Dec 11.

 #### Graduates
-Your "final" is completing your independent project (repo due 12/04, presentations Wed 12/11 at noon location TBA) where you automate the processing, analysis, and/or visualization of data
+Your "final" is completing your independent project (repo due 12/04, presentations Wed 12/11 at noon, same room as lecture) where you automate the processing, analysis, and/or visualization of data

 ---